Geek-Estate/horizon-landingpage/_posts/2017-09-26-profile-updates.md

 <p align="center"><img src="/assets/horizon-new-profile.png"></p>

 That's not all.
+Let's say you want to quickly tell travelers you live in Greenwood, and not right in downtown?
+Let's say you are willing to host people if they donate $15 per night to your favorite charity.
+Let's say your favorite charity happens to be Kiva.

-We've added three fields to the accommodation details portion of profiles.
-Neighborhood (our most requested update), donation per night, and donation recipient (currently Kiva or Pencils of Promise).
+You can now do that on Horizon using the three fields we've added to the accommodation details portion of profiles: neighborhood (our most requested update), donation per night, and donation recipient (currently Kiva or Pencils of Promise).

 <p align="center"><img src="/assets/horizon-accommodation-details-profile.png"></p>